solliancenet/microsoft-mysql-developer-guide/outline.md

 		Batch

-	Guide to choose the right service to host your application
+	Guide to choose the right service to host the application

 		On Prem / Cloud - Azure, non-Azure